slfagrouche/Recursive-Counting-Functions/README.md

 This will output a count starting from 1 and ending at 4.

 ## Testing
 The repository also includes test cases for each of the four functions.
 To run the tests, simply run the test.py file:
+#### python test.py
+This will run the tests and output the results to the console.

+## Contributions
+Contributions to this repository are welcome.
+If you find a bug or would like to add a feature, please feel free to submit a pull request.